-The first wave starts now, with the largest businesses - with more than 120,000 staff - starting first.
+The first wave has begun, with the largest businesses - with more than 120,000 staff - starting first.
 As time goes on, smaller firms will start enrolling staff.

 The Department for Work and Pensions (DWP) estimates that 380,000 workers will be signed up in October, a total of 420,000 will be enrolled by the end of November, and 600,000 will be in place by the end of the year.

 Firms with fewer than 50 workers will not start enrolling their staff until June 2015 at the earliest.
 But even the smallest employer - such as a plumber employing a full-time assistant - will eventually be obliged by law to enrol staff.

 The Pensions Regulator is policing the system to ensure workers are enrolled at the correct time.

 How much will I save?